 A fork (optional, use your hands if you like…really!)

 Put the bowl and flour into the freezer.

 Pie Making Rule #1: Keep everything as cold as possible; bowl, flour, fats, hands.

 I keep a mixing bowl in the freezer all the time along with a bag of flour and my pastry cloth.

-I love King Arthur All Purpose Flour (Red Bag).
-After experimenting with different flours over the years, I can honestly say that there is none that I like better.
-King Arthur, in Norwich, VT has been around for 220 years so they know a thing or two about flour.
+I love Bob’s Red Mill All Purpose Flour and King Arthur All Purpose Flour.
+After experimenting with different flours over the years, I can honestly say that there are none that I like better.
+Bob’s Red Mill is in Portland, so almost local to me in the Northwest and King Arthur, is in Norwich, VT and has been around for 220 years.
+Both know a thing or two about flour.